-See the bottom of this article for helpful links.
+See the bottom of this article for helpful links as well as a focused trout stocking schedule built using ODFW’s schedule.
 Also note the ODFW regulation that allows retention of just one trout over 20 inches, which will apply to many brood trout.

 Berkley PowerBait fished off the bottom or under a bobber is the go-to choice around here if you’re aiming for a limit, as is the case almost anywhere planted with keeper-sized hatchery trout.
 Power Eggs also have their fans.